why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/reference_docs.md

 # Reference Documentation

-Suse and openSUSE have authored a comprehensive set of reference guides that cover the following
+Suse and openSUSE have authored a comprehensive set of reference documentation and guides suitable for corporate and users and system administrators.
-subjects:

 **TODO:** Complete links, only a first line links are currently populated.
 [Source links](https://doc.opensuse.org/)